-According to the American Heart Association, cardiovascular disease is responsible for approximately one in three deaths in the United States, with around 2,200 Americans dying from it every day.
-The Heart Association also reports that about 790,000 people have heart attacks in the US every year, and 114,000 of these will die.
-I’m very familiar with these sobering statistics, which is why I wrote here about the top 5 foods for heart attack and stroke prevention and here about how basic diet changes can affect heart health.
-While I firmly believe in the ability of lifestyle modification to reduce your risk of disease, I also appreciate the power of testing.
+Cardiovascular disease is responsible for approximately one in three deaths in the United States, with around 2,200 Americans dying from it every day.
+I’m very familiar with these sobering statistics, which is why I wrote here about the top 5 foods for heart attack and stroke prevention and here about how basic diet changes can affect heart health and the activities that can strengthen your heart.
+But even with these powerful lifestyle modifications that can reduce your risk of disease, I also know it’s important to assess your actual risk.
 Here are the top tests for heart attack prevention that could save your life.

-A stress test may not be able to detect atherosclerotic plaque, a combination of calcium, cholesterol and scar tissue.
+This is number one – because it shows if you actually have plaque in your heart arteries.
+Even a treadmill stress test may not be able to detect atherosclerotic plaque, a combination of calcium, cholesterol and scar tissue.
 As cardiologist and The South Beach Diet author Arthur Agatston, MD, told Everyday Health, these soft plaques can act like “ticking time bombs” that can explode without warning, causing heart attacks and sudden death.
-But when these plaque explosions don’t lead to heart attacks, they form a scar that eventually becomes calcified.
+But even when these plaque explosions don’t lead to heart attacks, they form a scar that eventually becomes calcified.
 A CT calcium scan can detect this calcified plaque, which is a warning sign of coronary artery disease.

-- low-density lipoprotein (LDL) cholesterol, the “bad” kind that can lead to clogged arteries
+- low-density lipoprotein (LDL) cholesterol particle number – the “bad” kind that can lead to clogged arteries

-- high-density lipoprotein (HDL) cholesterol, the “good” cholesterol that helps carry away LDL cholesterol
+- high-density lipoprotein (HDL) cholesterol particle number – the “good” cholesterol that helps carry away LDL cholesterol

-Since a correlation between lowering your LDL (“bad”) cholesterol and reducing your risk of a heart attack has been well established, many people rely on cholesterol checks to tell them if they have a problem.
-Unfortunately, as the experts at Harvard Health point out, research shows only around half of people who experience heart attacks have high LDL cholesterol.
-Considering this less-than-reassuring statistic, they and others recommend a C-reactive protein (CRP) test.
-CRP is a protein that plays a role in your body’s inflammatory response, and research suggests a link between high CRP levels and heart attack chances.
-In one 2002 study published in The New England Journal of Medicine, C-reactive protein tests proved more effective than LDL cholesterol testing at predicting cardiovascular risk.
+Heart attacks happen when there is plaque and when that plaque is INFLAMED.
+Even if you have high cholesterol, it’s not as dangerous if you have low inflammation – and vice versa.
+The best measure of inflammation as it relates to heart disease is CRP.
+CRP is a protein that plays a role in your body’s inflammatory response, and research suggests a link between high CRP levels and heart attack risk.
+In one 2002 study published in The New England Journal of Medicine, C-reactive protein tests proved even more effective than LDL cholesterol testing at predicting cardiovascular risk.